gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 ---
 layout: post
-title: Swift Method - Revolutionizing Legacy Modernization
+title: Swift Method - A Practitioner's Memo
 categories: software design
 date: 2024-01-29
 tags: swiftMethod XP TDD
 ---

-The Swift method is a methodology designed to assist development teams in embarking on the journey of modernizing their legacy systems, often of significant scale, into contemporary microservices architectures.
-This approach works well with Lean and XP frameworks, facilitating teams in designing the right software and design it right.
+The Swift method, conceptualized by Shaun Anderson, a former pivot, was designed to assist development teams in embarking on the journey of modernizing their legacy systems, often of significant scale, into contemporary microservices architectures.

-> _Disclaimer: ChatGPT was used extensively, except this line ^\_^, to help improve the writing (especially helping removing the clutters, but not generating the content)_
+> _Disclaimer: I used ChatGPT to help improve the writing of this post, except this line ^\_^. but the idea is mine_

 ## Introduction